AdityaSurve96/Metric_Mode_Group_J/README.md

 4. SonarQube/SonarLint
-   After successful compiling a certain version we need to run this command “mvn sonar: sonar Dsonar.projectKey=”KeyValue”Dsonar.host.url=http://localhost:9000 Dsonar.login=admin Dsonar.password=admin” on the terminal.
+  After successfully compiling a version we need to run the following command:
+ “mvn sonar: sonar Dsonar.projectKey=”KeyValue”Dsonar.host.url=http://localhost:9000 Dsonar.login=admin Dsonar.password=admin”
+ on the terminal.
- The results can then be seen online on the localhost where the project was created.
+  The results can then be seen online on the browser at localhost:9000 where the project was created.
- The code smell value can then be taken for further correlation.
+  The code smell value can then be used for further correlation.

 ## Team Details